kmurugulla/docker-centos-java/README.md

-# docker-centos-java
+## CentOS 7 with Oracle Java8
-Docker image with Centos 7 and Oracle Java 8
+##### This image has Centos 7 and Oracle JDK 1.8.0_77
+To pull use the tag 'oraclejava8'
+*docker pull kiranmurugulla/centosjava:oraclejava8